chingc/phtml/README.md

 - No dependencies

+## Support

+Tested on Python 3.3 and 3.4.

 ## Usage

-Actually, there's one dependency and it's Python 3.x.
-Install Python and simply import the module.
+Simply import the module into your Python project.

 ``` python
 >>> from pxml import PXML